rmarable/Ec2InstanceMaker/INSTALL.md

 ## Example Use Cases

 Please review these common use cases that this tool can help address.
+More details are provided in the USE-CASES-TESTED.md document.

 ### Example: Building a Single Linux Instance